beardofedu/wtd-things/README.md

 # How to Git - Things to do in Portland
 Welcome to one of the repositories we will be using in today's workshop.
+Our GitBook available as a PDF here: https://www.gitbook.com/book/beardofedu/wtd-things/details

 ## Resources